ericreeves/EnvSetup/README.md

 ## Prerequisites

-- A clean install of Windows 10 Pro v2004 en-us.
+- A clean install of Windows 10 Pro v2004 en-us or above.
 - If you are in China: a stable "Internet" connection.

 > This script has not been tested on other version of Windows, please be careful if you are using it on other Windows versions.